 Hey there sports fans, MOOP maniacs and line sweepers extraordinaire!
-The Hun here, reporting from Gerlach where the DPW Playa Restoration team is steadily marching across the Black Rock Desert to its stark and dusty glory.
+The Hun here, reporting from Gerlach where the DPW Playa Restoration team is steadily returning the Black Rock Desert to its stark and dusty glory.

 Hey there sports fans, MOOP maniacs and line sweepers extraordinaire!
 The Hun here, reporting from Gerlach where our brave DPW Playa Restoration team is really starting to feel the burn.
 Burning sun, that is — over 100 degrees of it, beating down on the barren desert.